elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 ## Usage

 New processes are typically spawned directly from their parent, or calling, process.
-Capturing the parent pid (PPID) has many applications:
+Capturing the parent PID (PPID) has many applications:

 * Modeling process hierarchy
 * Attackers may try to start a process with an arbitrary parent process set.
 Capturing the PPID value helps identify if an attacker is attempting privilege escalation through PPID spoofing.
-* Collecting PPID as a possible datapoint to help with the observability of a system.
+* Collecting PPID as a possible data point to help with the observability of a system.

 Users will still be able to capture the PPID in the `process.parent.pid` field.
 Having the one single field available should help improve the experience for anyone trying to capture and query PPIDs from their events.